revanth83/revanth83.github.io/_posts/2025-11-23-potential-outcomes-association-vs-causation.md

-# Potential Outcomes, Association vs Causation – A Minimal Demo in Python
+# A Minimal Demo in Python

 **Author:** Revanth
 **Context:** Inspired by Chapter 1 of Matheus Facure’s _Causal Inference in Python_.